Admission Information

 - All incoming PA students must complete the entire program’s course of study as outlined in the curriculum at Kansas State University.

-K-State's Graduate School requires each applicant whose native language is not English to demonstrate competence in the English language.
+K-State's Graduate School requires each applicant whose native language is not English to demonstrate English proficiency.
 Applicants must achieve a satisfactory score (defined below) on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE).
 TOEFL, IELTS, or PTE is required to ensure language barriers do not jeopardize students' progress toward a degree.

-TOEFL is offered several times a year throughout the world by the Educational Testing Service, Princeton, New Jersey (K-State’s TOEFL school code is 6334).
+TOEFL is offered several times a year worldwide by the Educational Testing Service, Princeton, New Jersey (K-State’s TOEFL school code is 6334).
 International applicants should take the TOEFL, IELTS, or PTE as early as possible to avoid delays in processing their applications.
-However, the test date should be no older than eighteen months from the application deadline.
+However, the test date should be no more than 18 months prior to the application deadline.

 Score requirements